opnfv/opnfvdocs/docs/testing/developer/devguide/dev-guide.rst

 specific tooling, please report to the test project user guide.
 The tooling used by several test projects will be detailed in this document.

+The best event to meet the testing community is probably the plugfest.
+Such event is organized after each release.
+Most of the test projects are present.

+The summit is also a good occastion to meet most of the actors `[4]`_.

 Be involved in the testing group
 ================================